 - Sensible shoe choice.
 Shoes such as high heels and dress shoes are more likely to lead to blistering, so wear these for shorter periods.

-- Stop your activity as soon as possible if you feel a pressure point rubbing, and remove/change your shoes.
+- Stopping activity as soon as possible if a pressure point starts to rub, and removing/changing shoes.

-- Wearing socks that manage moisture, or changing socks frequently which helps prevent moisture build-up if you tend to get sweaty feet.
+- Wearing moisture-wicking socks, or changing socks frequently which helps prevent moisture build-up if you tend to get sweaty feet.
 Sports socks can help keep feet drier.

 - Ensuring that shoes or hiking boots have been properly broken in before a long walk.

-- Taping a protective layer of padding between the affected area and the footwear if shoes are rubbing when you are out and about and you can't take them off.
+- Taping a protective layer of padding between the affected area and the footwear if shoes are rubbing when out and about and can't be removed.
 This can prevent the formation of a blister.
 A friction-management patch applied to the shoe will remain in place much longer.
 This can be helpful with speciality shoes and boots like ice skates and inline skates, and with orthotic braces and splints.